shengqh/CQS.Tools/README.md

 ```

 <a name="Installation"/>

 #Installation

 ###Binary File

 User can download compiled version from [github](https://github.com/shengqh/CQS.Tools/releases).
-Download the file and decompress it to any folder you want, run "mono CQS.Tools.exe" and have fun.
+Download the file and decompress it to any folder you want, run "mono cqstools.exe" and have fun.

 <a name="Changes"/>

 #Changes

 |Date|Version|Description|